mattermost-community/mattermost-plugin-azure-devops/README.md

 After connecting successfully, you will get a direct message from the Azure DevOps bot containing a Welcome message and some useful information.

 **Note:** You will only get a direct message from the bot if your Mattermost server is configured to allow direct messages between any users on the server.
-If your server is configured to allow direct messages only between two users of the same team, then you will not get any direct message.
+If your server is configured to allow direct messages only between two users of the same team, then you will not get any direct messages.